dajralfred/Command-Recognition/README.md

 This project requires that the dataset be downloaded and the folder inside the extract file named '\fluent_speech_commands_dataset' be saved to one's Google Drive.

 ###
-Please run the *ImageGenerator.ipynb* file.
+Please run the *Data_Preprocessor.ipynb* file.
 This file runs but the Preprocessing stage takes many hours.
+When this is done.
+You can either download the files to a .zip which then be uploaded to Colab or you can select the option to download the data directly from Drive to Colab.
+Once the data is in Colab, adjust root folders as necessary and run the *Trainer.ipynb*